soroushesnaashari/Rice-Images-Classification-with-CNN-using-TensorFlow/README.md

 ### Repository Contents

 - **`Data`:** Contains the [Original Dataset](https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset/data) and you can see the cleaned dataset in notebook.
-- **`Notebook`:** Jupyter notebook detailing the entire process, including data cleaning, visualization and modeling.
+- **`Notebook`:** Contains the full implementation of the rice classification project, including data preprocessing, CNN model creation, training, evaluation, and visualization of results.
 - **`README.md`:** Project documentation.

 <br>